rwoods1227/FantasyPayAndPlay/README.md

 ## Background and Overview

 FantasyPay&Play is a fantasy football and sports betting website.
-It incorporates two major football fandom passtimes through a football fantasy league clone and a simple money-line sports betting client
+It incorporates two major football fandom passtimes through a simple football fantasy league and a football betting client, which uses a starting stipend of "money" for fun cost-free betting

 ## Features and Technical Challenges